 This applies to every other task you’ll ever do with neural networks.
 Give the raw data to the neural network and let the model do the rest.

-Deep Learning for Big Data
+Deep Learning Accuracy Can Increase With Big Data

 The other major advantage of deep learning, and a key part in understanding why it’s becoming so popular, is that it’s powered by massive amounts of data.
 The era of big data technology will provide huge amounts of opportunities for new innovations in deep learning.